-After explaining the chapter, let the students do the course book exercises given on Page 43 of the main course book as Exercise.
-After solving the course book exercises, tell the students to solve Brain Teaser activity given on Page 44 of the main course book.
-Help the students to solve these questions.
+After explaining the chapter, let the students do the exercises given on Pages 40, 41 and 42 in the main course book as Checkpoint.
+Tell the students to try different activities under Mind Boggler given on Page 42 in the main course book.

-In Creative Assignment, activities like Hands On and Lab Session given on Page 45 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+Take the students to the computer lab and let them practice the activity given in the Lab Session section on Page 42 in the main course book.
+This will enhance the ability of the students and serve as a Subject Enrichment activity.